Qyuzet/java-symmetric-cryptographic-ameca/README.md

 - **Java-based Desktop Application:** Built with Java, making it cross-platform and robust.
 - **Symmetric Encryption:** Uses a single key for both encryption and decryption.
-- **Powered by AES:** Implements Advanced Encryption Standard for strong encryption.
+- **Powered by AES:** Implements Advanced Encryption Standard for strong encryption..

 ## Design Interface